schmidt1024/Blank/README.md

 ## Install

-Download and install it on localhost like a normal Joomla! template in backend.
-Open a terminal and go to the template directory to install the template via npm, too.
+For developing on localhost download and install it like a normal template in Joomla!
+Open a terminal and go to the template directory to install it again via npm.

     npm install

-Run gulp to automate less compiler, css and js minifier.
+Run gulp to automate less and sass compiler, css and js minifier.

     gulp watch

-Now if you change some files in folder css or js (e.g. template.less or script.js) and save them, gulp will compile or minify them or both togehter.
+Now if you change some files in folder css or js (e.g. template.less or script.js) and save them, gulp will compile and minify the files.
+Take a look at gulpfile.js to recognize the automation.

 ## Demo